 - take other medicines that affect blood pressure

 - are vomiting or have diarrhea

 Feeling dizzy or lightheaded may be a sign of low blood pressure.
-Lie down if you feel faint or dizzy, and contact your doctor right away.
-Sometimes your doctor may change your diet, fluid intake, or medicine dosage to help you even out your blood pressure.
-For most people, these symptoms go away as they get used to the medicine.
+Lie down if you feel faint or dizzy and contact your doctor right away.
+Your doctor will work with you to make sure your blood pressure stays in a healthy range.
+Sometimes this means changing your diet, fluid intake, or medicine dosage.
+For most people, side effects like dizziness go away as they get used to the medicine.

 If you don't feel okay, call your doctor right away!